teuk/mediabot_v3/docs/ROADMAP_3.6DEV.md

 when the provider fails; a real dev exchange is still needed to judge whether the provider improves meaning without replacing Hailo's voice.

+MB794 adds a private, per-channel post-editor outcome view so an operator can see whether live replies were corrected, unchanged, locally fallen back or dropped.
+Its memory-only counters reset on restart and contain no reply text;
+they support, but cannot replace, a real development conversation.

 Steps 2 and 3 use the baseline from step 1.
 The URL investigation can run independently if a reproducible failure is available.
 A step may stay open until its evidence exists; this table is an order of decisions, not a promise